Glyphosate: European Food Safety Authority

+In July 2023, EFSA re-evaluated after three years of assessment the putative impact of glyphosate on the health of humans, animals and the environment.
+As a result, no critical areas of concern were identified that would otherwise prevent glyphosate's registration renewal in the EU.

 International Agency for Research on Cancer

 In March 2015, the International Agency for Research on Cancer (IARC), an intergovernmental agency forming part of the World Health Organization of the United Nations, published a summary of their forthcoming monograph on glyphosate, and classified glyphosate as "probably carcinogenic in humans" (category 2A) based on epidemiological studies, animal studies, and in vitro studies.
 It noted that there was "limited evidence" of carcinogenicity in humans for non-Hodgkin lymphoma.
 The IARC classifies substances for their carcinogenic potential, and "a few positive findings can be enough to declare a hazard, even if there are negative studies, as well."
 Unlike the BfR, it does not conduct a risk assessment, weighing benefits against risk.

 The BfR responded that IARC reviewed only a selection of what they had reviewed earlier, and argued that other studies, including a cohort study called Agricultural Health Study, do not support the classification.
 The IARC report did not include unpublished studies, including one completed by the IARC panel leader.
 The agency's international protocol dictates that only published studies be used in classifications of carcinogenicity, since national regulatory agencies including the EPA have allowed agrochemical corporations to conduct their own unpublished research, which may be biased in support of their profit motives.